MicrosoftDocs/PowerShell-Docs/scripting/Topic/Introducing-the-Windows-PowerShell-ISE.md

 -   Context\-sensitive help: Type **Invoke\-Item**, and then press F1.
 The Help file opens to the Help topic for the **Invoke\-Item** cmdlet.

-The [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)] lets you customize some aspects of its appearance.
-It also has its own [!INCLUDE[mshshort](../Token/mshshort_md.md)] profile, where you can store functions, aliases, variables, and commands you use in the [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)].
+The Windows PowerShell ISE lets you customize some aspects of its appearance.
+It also has its own Windows PowerShell profile, where you can store functions, aliases, variables, and commands you use in the Windows PowerShell ISE.

 ### To start the Windows PowerShell ISE